 - Known For: Top-rated degree programs, breathtaking views

 A view of the Cascade Mountains and an hour drive to the ocean makes Corvallis a student paradise!
 Home to Oregon State University, this is one of the best small college towns in the Pacific Northwest.
 Not only does this ideal location elevate OSU as one of the most beautiful college campuses, but it also helps the university’s forestry, oceanography, and marine biology programs remain some of the best in the world.
-Natural beauty and academic excellence make Corvallis one of the best college towns in the West!
+Plus, creatives can find strong MFA programs for writing with knowledgeable professors.
+Natural beauty and academic excellence make Corvallis one of the best college towns in the Pacific Northwest!

 What to Do in Corvallis

-Go bowling, play shuffleboard, or catch the big game on TV right on campus in the basement of Memorial Union.
-Beaver Nation also features endless outdoor adventures!
-Go hiking and biking around town, or head to Chip Ross Park for extraordinary views of the city.
-Visit Downtown Corvallis to stroll along the scenic Willamette Riverwalk and check out locally-owned restaurants, boutiques, and art galleries.
-Students and residents can also spend their free time exploring the best of Benton County wineries.
-Even more craft breweries, farm-to-table restaurants, and concert venues await just 90 minutes away in Portland.
+For on-campus fun, go bowling, play shuffleboard, or catch the big game on TV right on Oregon State’s campus in the basement of Memorial Union.
+Go hiking and biking around Beaver Nation, explore beautiful natural caves off the coast, or head to Chip Ross Park for extraordinary views of the city.
+Buy local fruits and vegetables at the local Farmers Market.
+Try Lamb Birria, Carne Asada, and Prawns in Crema at del Alma.
+Head over to 2 Town Ciderhouse for a Blueberry Cosmic Crisp, Brightcider, or The Bad Apple.
+Spend some free time exploring the best of Benton County wineries.
+Or find even more craft breweries, farm-to-table restaurants, and concert venues await just 90 minutes away in Portland.

 Ithaca, NY: Cornell University

 - Population: 31,371